 In October 2013, we entered into an agreement contributing \$5 million into an escrow account to fund an additional capital commitment to Euromar for up to a five-year period in exchange for preferred units if such commitment is called.
 The decision by Euromar to call the funds from escrow into Euromar itself is taken by Euromar's members other than the Company.
 In 2014, \$1 million of the escrowed funds was contributed to Euromar.
 The preferred units have a preferred rate of return, commencing from the initial date of the commitment.
 In the event such commitment or a portion of it is not called within the five year period, then Euroseas shall be issued preferred units to make up for any shortfall between the preferred rate of return and any actual amounts earned on the committed capital while in escrow.
-The preferred units can be redeemed at the option of Euromar, in part or in full, at any time on or after the second anniversary of the issuance of such units, and must be mandatorily redeemed by Euromar; provided, however, that any redemption obligation is subordinate to, and cannot be made if it would result in a default under, any obligations under any then existing credit agreement, guarantee, security agreement or similar agreement with any third party and Euromar.
+The preferred units can be redeemed at the option of Euromar, in part or in full, at any time on or after the second anniversary of the issuance of such units, and must be mandatorily redeemed by Euromar on the earlier of (A) the seventh anniversary of the issuance of the units and (B) a public offering of Euromar; provided, however, that any redemption obligation is subordinate to, and cannot be made if it would result in a default under, any obligations under any then existing credit agreement, guarantee, security agreement or similar agreement with any third party and Euromar.
 The redemption price for each preferred unit will be equal to the outstanding principal amount plus any outstanding accrual amount.
-We have no additional capital commitment to Euromar.
+We have no additional capital commitment to Euromar (see Note 16 on page F-39 for a discussion of impairment of this investment).